bhklab/handbook/docs/software_development/Remote_Development/Google_Cloud_Platform/cloud_build_run.md

-# Basics of Cloud Build and Cloud Run on Google Cloud Platform (GCP)
+# Basics of Cloud Build and Cloud Run

 ## Introduction